erikologic/erikologic.github.io/src/lib/content/posts/how-we-won-the-o11y-game-at-carbonre.md

 At some point, I set up a business-wide meeting.
 I explained the need for multi-dimensional high-cardinal events, using a high-street shop as an example.
-I explained the three pillars: Metrics, Logs and Events.
+I explained the three pillars: Events, Logs and Metrics.
 I added a wow factor at the end by embedding a face detection ML model into the FE app, connecting it with the webcam and the OTel library, and showing when our Product Owner was looking at the web app from a HoneyComb query page.
 _Although understanding engagement patterns was a huge problem for us at the time, luckily, nobody in the business wanted that feature deployed to production!_
 Finally, I invited people to connect on Slack #o11y for any type of request.